 Are you a recruiter that is focussed on crunching numbers?
 Are you a recruiter who is focussed on cultivating long-term relationships?
 In this section, you can include a few quick bullet points to explain how you approach recruitment.
 This information gives your hiring manager an indication about whether you hold similar values and whether you have similar working styles.

-How you can adapt to recruiting during COVID-19
+How you can adapt to recruiting during a possible economic downturn

-This section is a new one in response to current market conditions but can demonstrate how you are prepared to deal with current and upcoming challenges.
+This section is a new one in response to market conditions in 2023 but can demonstrate how you are prepared to deal with current and upcoming challenges.

 My key competitors